HyClus Viz

 The Context

-In this project, the students were able to carry out the task of researching and implementing deep machine learning systems in the analysis of high-dimensional hyperspectral images.
-This work has made it possible to complement scientific and visualization tools that we are currently promoting and disseminating in the national mining industry.
+The students researched and implemented deep learning systems for the analysis of high-dimensional hyperspectral images.
+This work complemented scientific and visualization tools that we were actively promoting and disseminating in the national mining industry.
+The resulting techniques for visualizing clustering results at scale have since improved our results reporting system.

 The data